Blog

 Another recent clinical trial found that consuming whey protein 30 minutes before a meal significantly lowered postprandial blood glucose levels in both women with gestational diabetes (GDM) and those with normal glucose tolerance.
 The study also noted a rapid increase in insulin, GIP, and GLP-1 after whey consumption.
 These results highlight whey's immediate benefit but call for long-term research on its impact during GDM pregnancies.

-Despite its benefits, some concerns exist that the repeated high insulin responses from whey protein might potentially lead to insulin resistance over time.
+Despite its benefits, some concerns exist that repeated high insulin responses from whey protein might potentially lead to insulin resistance over time.
 While acute insulin spikes are a normal physiological response, chronic hyperinsulinemia, or persistently high insulin levels, can be problematic.
 It is associated with fat storage, obesity, and eventually, insulin resistance.

 Some studies suggest that excessive or frequent whey protein intake, especially without physical activity, may contribute to hyperinsulinemia.
 Over time, this could impair insulin sensitivity.
 However, other research suggests the opposite: when used moderately and as part of a balanced diet, whey protein can improve body composition and enhance insulin sensitivity.